Even though you don’t see many around on the road, box truck camper conversions make for the ideal RV for the van lifer on a budget.

 Check out Tegan’s Instagram account, Stormynorma, to keep up to date with her outdoorsy adventures and to see more of Marcel.

-Jem’s Adventure Box Van Camper
+Jem’s Adventure Box Truck Camper Conversion

 Jamie, Eric and Mayla the cat have refitted a Ford E350 box truck to travel the world together.
 The van used to be employed for a gutter and exterior business, but they snapped it up to make it into a home on wheels.

-Their box truck conversion interior design looks luxurious, thanks to their choice of components – they are all borrowed from home furnishing.
+Their box truck camper conversion interior design looks luxurious, thanks to their choice of components – they are all borrowed from home furnishing.

 Jamie and Eric even managed to squeeze a composting toilet in a separate mini room, so they can camp in the wild without a problem.